bovem/bovem.github.io/content/openshift/container-architecture/index.md

   relative: false
 ---

-To isolate process in <a href="/openshift/containers" target="_blank">containers</a> from their host, the container engines uses following four features provided by the OS:
+To isolate processes in <a href="/openshift/containers" target="_blank">containers</a> from their host, container engines use the following four features provided by the OS:
 * Namespaces
 * Control Groups
 * Secure Computing
 * SELinux

 ## Namespaces
-**Namespaces** are used to limit the reach of container to its host's resources.
+**Namespaces** are used to limit the reach of the container to its host's resources.
 This helps with security and well as limiting the resources available to the container.

-On GNU/LINUX based systems you can use command `lsns` for listing details of all the namespaces.
+On GNU/LINUX-based systems you can use the command `lsns` for listing details of all the namespaces.

-The namespaces essential for the container creation are: User, Mount, Unix Timesharing System, Process ID, Network, and Inter-Process Communication.
+The namespaces essential for container creation are User, Mount, Unix Timesharing System, Process ID, Network, and Inter-Process Communication.

 ### User
-The users and groups created inside the container are completely different from its host, they have their own UID and GID.
+The users and groups created inside the container are completely different from their host.
 Processes running inside the container as a `root` user could be mapped to a non-root user on the host.

-Using the `id` command you can verify that the containers are using different user namespace than other processses on your host.
+Using the `id` command you can verify that the containers are using a different user namespace than other processes on your host.

 Running `id` on host:
 ```bash